 A: This is one of those careers where I get to witness success on a very regular basis.
 And where I often meet clients in their moments of deep frustration and stress.
 It’s not uncommon for me to be working with a client who initially has D’s and F’s in many classes and, after several months of working together, begins getting A’s and B’s consistently.

 I have one client who had barely passed math classes since elementary school.
-They are now about to graduate from high school in a few weeks and they have gotten straight A’s in math for the last two years.
+They just graduated from high school, and they have gotten straight A’s in math for the last two years.
 They told me the other day, “If you had told me I would be getting A’s in math in high school when I was a freshman, I would have laughed in your face.
 I can’t believe that I’m doing this well and that I actually understand it!”